Sticky central limit theorems on open books: Introduction

 The relation between open books and tree spaces is that of local to global.
-After completing a draft of this paper, we found that Basrak~\cite{basrak} had independently and simultaneously proved a sticky CLT for certain global situations in dimension~$1$, namely arbitrary binary trees: connected graphs with no cycles where each node is incident to at most three edges.
-In contrast, our dimension~$1$ results are local, in that all edges meet, but there can be more than three incident to the intersection.
+After completing an early draft of this paper we found that Basrak \cite{basrak} had independently and simultaneously proved a sticky CLT for certain global situations in dimension~$1$, namely arbitrary binary trees: connected graphs with no cycles where each node is incident to at most three edges.
+In contrast, our dimension $1$ results are local, in that all edges meet, but there can be more than three incident to the intersection.

-It bears mentioning that unlike in open books, barycenters do not stick to thin subspaces of shape spaces, or to thin subspaces of more general quotients of manifolds by isometric proper actions of Lie groups \cite{Huc12}.
-The differentiating property amounts to curvature: open books are, in a precise sense, negatively curved, whereas passing to the quotient in the construction of shape spaces adds positive curvature.
-Basrak's binary trees \cite{basrak} are negatively curved in the same way that open books or spaces spaces of trees are \cite{BHV01}: they are \emph{globally nonpositively curved} (or \emph{CAT(0) spaces}).
+It bears mentioning that in contrast to their behavior in open books, barycenters do not stick to thin subspaces of shape spaces, or to thin subspaces of more general quotients of manifolds by isometric proper actions of Lie groups \cite{Huc12}.
+The differentiating property amounts to curvature: open books are, in a precise sense, negatively curved at the spine, whereas passing to the quotient in the construction of shape spaces adds positive curvature.
+Basrak's binary trees \cite{basrak} are negatively curved in the same way that open books or spaces of trees are \cite{BHV01}: they are \emph{globally nonpositively curved}.
+(We recommend Sturm's exposition of this condition~\cite{sturm}, particularly for its clarity regarding connections between probability and geometry, which was both a theoretical starting point and a source of inspiration for our developments here.)
 It is a principal long-term goal of our investigations to tease out the connection between stickiness of means of probability distributions with values in metric spaces and notions of negative curvature.

-Finally, modern applications of statistics require knowledge of the asymptotics of distributions on singular spaces, including algebraic varieties and polyhedral complexes such as shape spaces and tree spaces.
-The natural generality seems to be topologically stratified spaces, or the more restrictive class of \emph{Whitney stratified spaces} \cite[Section~1.2]{SMT}, which seems to contain all of the spaces in statistical applications (including all real semialgebraic varieties).
-However, for the purposes of data analysis, a central limit theorem is only a vehicle toward parameter estimation.
-Further steps would require the derivation of Slutsky-type theorems for random objects on open books and more general stratified spaces.
-Eventually, the goal lies in generalizing the rich statistical toolkit to stratified spaces.
-For instance, to date there are generalizations of the powerful techniques of regression to Riemannian manifolds \cite{SSLILZ09}, as well as of principal component analysis (PCA) and multivariate analysis of variance (MANOVA) to shape spaces \cite{HHM10a,HHM10b}.